howarddyer/howarddyer.github.io/_posts/2018-04-25-browser-rendering-or-how-i-learned-to-stop-wondering-and-understand-the-cssom.markdown

 ---
 layout: post
-title:  "Browser Rendering or: How I Learned to Stop Wondering and Understand the CSSOM"
+title:  "Browser Rendering Or: How I Learned To Stop Wondering And Understand The CSSOM"
 date:   2018-04-25 17:00:00
 description: "A brief documentation of the steps that the browser takes to render the CSSOM, to better understand how/why the CSSOM plays such a vital role in the rendering of content on the web."
 label: post